-It wasn't my first choice, as ever since I was a child I have really liked the Burlington Northern’s paint scheme of green and black with white stripes.
+So why did I pick to model the Delaware and Hudson?
+It wasn't my first choice.
+Ever since I was a child I have really liked the Burlington Northern’s paint scheme of green and black with white stripes.
 It looked really sharp, and the initials "B" and "N" were two-thirds of my name.
-However, growing up in Rochester, NY, I rarely saw BN trains, though I did see a lot of lease units which started off as BN motive power.
+However, growing up in Rochester, NY, I rarely saw BN trains, though I did see a lot of lease units which at one time were BN motive power.

 I joined the Rochester Institute of Technology’s Model Railroad Club ("RITMRC") (http://www.ritmrc.org/) in college and between classes helped work on their layout.
 I remember around 2002 when the club voted to switch to DCC and I was one of two members who voted against it...
 I think because we had the largest roster of older Athearn engines to convert!
 Technology caught up with even me and I started having my engines chipped.